An Appalachian Trail Tale

 The Playground’s Become a Proving Ground

-Last night’s premonition that it’d be a long one was spot on (and not spotty).
-Shortly after I tumbled asleep, the mice went into hyperdrive.
+Last night’s premonition that it would be a long one was spot on (and not spotty).
+Shortly after I tumbled asleep, the mice shifted in to hyperdrive.
 Mus musculus acted like headless chickens and criss-crossed the shelter platform dozens of times.
-“This place is rat-ified,” sighed Spacey.
+“This place is rat-ified,” I sighed to Spacey.
 These were heavily-armored rodents that could not have been killed with a hammer.
-But then, just like that, they scurried away, into their corners.
-A group of thru-hikers soon showed, taking the place of the vexatious critters.
+But then, just like that, they scurried into their hideouts.
+A group of thru-hikers showed a minute later, taking the place of the vexatious critters.
 Spacey and I had had the shelter to ourselves--mice aside--but our luck ran out when they ran in.

-It was a bad trade.
-These were the four biggest pills on the trail.
-No wonder I prefer mice to people.
-It was 11pm, yet they decided to crowd in, but not before cooking, chatting, spilling stove fuel, shining their headlamps in our faces, and noisily hanging their food bags (on the shelter’s provided metal pole).
-They even had the gall to build a fire, the smokiest fire the world has ever known.
+Bad trade.
+These were four of the biggest pills on trail.
+No wonder I prefer mice to men.
+It was 11pm, yet they decided to crowd in, but not before cooking, chatting, spilling stove fuel, shining their lights in our faces, and noisily hanging their food sacks (on the shelter’s provided metal pole).
+They even had the gall to build a fire, the smokiest the world has ever known.
 Completely clueless cretins.
-Bigger assholes yet.
+Bigger buttheads yet.

 “Guys, please,” I barked.
 “Etiquette.”

 “Oh, man, sorry dude.
-We thought you were asleep,” one of the muskier ones said, burning holes in my retinas with the beam of light from his headlamp.
+We thought you were asleep,” one of the muskier ones said, burning craters in my retinas with his headlamp.

 “I had been.”